 Flight 19, a group of five Navy bombers on a training mission over the Atlantic Ocean suddenly disappeared without radio contact in a notoriously mysterious area called the Bermuda Triangle.
 The flight formation was running a routine mock bombing run, reported malfunctioning electronic equipment, and then vanished without a trace.
 A search and rescue team sent after Flight 19 succumbed to the same fate, disappearing after a loss of radio contact.
 Authors during the time published newspaper stories, articles and books steadily adding to the unexplained happenings in, and around the triangle.

 Articles discussing several strange disappearances in the area soon featured a triangular map overlay using last known coordinates and projected flight paths, a Bermuda Triangle.
 Some researchers believe the area does not show any more strange disappearances than any other part of the ocean.
 Others contend there is substantial non-embellished evidence credible to previous conclusive statements suggesting the Bermuda Triangle is a strange unexplained anomaly capable of swallowing ships and planes.
 A few researchers decided to investigate the zone from a different angle.
-They believe areas with strange magnetic properties may explain UFO and USO sightings around the world, suggesting an alien base resides deep below the ocean with capability to disrupt ships on the surface and planes in the air passing by.
+They believe areas with strange magnetic properties may explain unidentified flying or submerged object sightings around the world, suggesting an alien base resides deep below the ocean with capability to disrupt ships on the surface and planes in the air passing by.